(This guide builds on automation features discussed in the one-click and zero-click guide.)

 For example, suppose that we have multiple templates for a letter sent to contacts, and that this letter will vary depending on what a given contact’s department is.
-If the variation was small, we could handle this using render statements.
-But suppose these were completely different letters requiring completely different templates, and we don’t want our sales team to have to memorize the contact’s department, click the “S-Docs” button on the contact record’s page, and then have to click the appropriate letter template prior to document generation.
-We’d rather have a user in our org just click “S-Docs”, and be immediately taken to their templates.
+If the variation is small, we could handle this using render statements.
+But suppose these were completely different letters requiring completely different templates, and we don’t want to require our sales team to memorize the contact’s department, click the S-Docs button on the contact record’s page, and then have to click the appropriate letter template prior to document generation.
+We’d rather have a user in our org just click S-Docs and be immediately taken to their templates.

 In the following sections, we will be automatically selecting documents with the doclist Apex parameter.
 To use this, we simply append the following to the end of our S-Docs button code:

 Template IDs can be found in the URL when you click on a template.
 They are the string of letters and numbers following the forward slash (/) after salesforce.com.
 The doclist can include as many S-Doc template IDs as you’d like.
 If you just append the doclist parameter, templates will be automatically selected and generated.
 If you would like your S-Docs templates to be automatically selected, but not automatically generated, you can append &oneclick=false to your S-Docs button code.

 Two Outcomes: True or False (IF Function)